oasis-open/odata-rapid/reference/README.md

 ## Rapid Profile Reference Application

 This folder contains reference implementations for the Rapid Profile

-## Rapid Profile Command Line tool
+## Rapid Profile Command Line Tool

 Command line tool will help you to build and validate your RSDL files and provide compatibility layer with various other frameworks.
 For more information please reffer to the [cli documentaiton](./cli/README.md)

-## Rapid Profile Reference Node.js implementation
+## Rapid Profile Reference Node.js Implementation

 Command line tool will help you to build and validate your model